canonical/tdx/README.md

 This tech preview of TDX on Ubuntu 23.10 provides base host and guest functionalities.
 Follow these instructions to setup the TDX host, create a TD guest, and boot it.

+## Report an Issue

+Please submit an issue [here](https://github.com/canonical/tdx/issues) and we'll get back to you ASAP.

 ## Supported Hardware

 This release supports 4th Generation Intel® Xeon® Scalable Processors with Intel® TDX and all 5th Generation Intel®  Xeon® Scalable Processors.